paocela/AndroidNativeFuzzingFramework/README.md

   --fuzz_time FUZZ_TIME
                         Time to fuzz for, of type float[s|m|h|d] (s=seconds, m=minutes, h=hours,
                         d=days)
-  --from_stdin FROM_STDIN
+  --from_file FROM_FILE
-                        If True, harness get AFL++ input from stdin --parallel_fuzzing PARALLEL_FUZZING
+                        If True, harness get AFL++ input from file, else from stdin --parallel_fuzzing PARALLEL_FUZZING
                         Specify number N of cores to use for a parallel fuzzing campaign (if N > #cores, then max #cores is used)
 ```